oktadev/okta-blog/_source/_posts/2022-05-16-angular-microfrontend-auth.md

 author: alisa-duncan
 by: advocate
 communities: [javascript]
-description: "How to create an Angular web application with micro-frontends using Webpack 5 and Module Federation.
+description: "How to create an Angular web application with micro frontends using Webpack 5 and Module Federation.
 In this first post of the series, you'll set up the project and share authenticated state in the web application."
 tags: [angular, typescript]
 tweets:
-- "Curious about micro-frontends and how to share state? 👀  Here's walkthrough on creating micro-frontends with #angular 🅰️"
+- "Curious about micro frontends and how to share state? 👀  Here's walkthrough on creating micro frontends with #angular 🅰️"
-- "Build an @angular app using micro-frontends!
+- "Build an @angular app using micro frontends!
 This walkthrough uses #angular & Module Federation, shares state, and 🧁! 😋"
 image:
 type: conversion
 github: https://github.com/oktadev/okta-angular-microfrontend-example